mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.2.1/install/install.md

 ## Installing HA-alert manager without base build

- To install HA-Prometheus without alert manager , alert manager check box not to be checked under alert manager config. and to point HA-Prometheus server to base\first build HA-Alert manger we require to pass alert manager endpoint as target for each of HA-Prometheus services we run.
+ To install HA-Prometheus without alert manager , alert manager check box not to be checked under alert manager config.
+ To point HA-Prometheus server to base\first build HA-Alert manger,we require to pass alert manager endpoint as target for each of HA-Prometheus services we run.

 ## Installing HA-global prometheus